How to build an effective team

 +

-The Productivity Blueprint tactic helps you identify inefficiencies and opportunities to improve workflow.
+👀 Why is this important?
+This tactic helps you identify inefficiencies and opportunities to improve workflow.
 Are your team spending an obscene amount of time trying to recruit people for usability sessions?
 Or constantly changing the shade of blue that is used?
 Inefficiencies naturally creep in over time.
 Help bring visibility and attention to prevent frustrations.

 💡 Tip: at the end of tactic, dig into a task you want to improve with Task Modelling.